Admission to JSCC FAQs

-Joint Program progression requires students to be successful in both UAB and JSCC nursing courses in order to progress to the next semester.
+The Joint Enrollment Progression Guidelines require students to be successful in both UAB and JSCC nursing courses to progress to the next semester.

 If unsuccessful in both JSCC and UAB nursing courses, students must follow the JSCC Progression guidelines included in the JSCC Nursing Student Handbook.
 Students may not progress at UAB if unsuccessful in either a JSCC or UAB nursing course.